 Colorado’s investment in education is lagging behind other states.
 In the 2017-18 school year alone, Colorado schools were underfunded by nearly $830 million.

-Together Colorado is currently collecting signatures for the Great Schools, Thriving Communities ballot initiative to increase school funding.
+Together Colorado is currently collecting signatures for the Great Schools, Thriving Communities ballot initiative.

 Growing up undocumented in this country, I always felt powerless about my surroundings and even my own destiny.
 In Together Colorado LA RED's Immigration Campaign, I found a space to share my struggles and hear those of others.
 I love my Together Colorado family, and I’m so grateful for them.
 Here, I found my own dignity, which I needed to feel valued and empowered to have a voice in the decisions that shape our world.